TCU-ClassifAI/classifAI-engine/docs/developer.md

 # Developer quickstart

-Please read the full deveper doccumentation at the site.
+Please read the full developer doccumentation at the site.

 ## Useful commands